alvinveroy/prompt-security-standard/CONTRIBUTING.md

 We recognize contributors through:
 - Contributors listed in CHANGELOG.md
-- Annual contributor spotlight
-- Speaker opportunities at community events
-- Swag for significant contributions
+- Acknowledgment in release notes
+- Credit in documentation and examples

 ## Getting Help